 As part of our portfolio of services, Kitron supports customers with activities related to product deployment.

 Kitron’s strategy includes services beyond the traditional design, assembly, production, and testing of components and printed circuit board (PCB) assemblies.
 The newest addition to our portfolio of services is product deployment.
 This term encompasses a variety of tasks.

 In some cases, when our customers acquire a new company, they approach Kitron for our support in taking over the manufacturing facilities of the newly acquired company.
 As part of our product deployment services, Kitron creates the necessary manufacturing documentation, including bill of materials and assembly instructions.
 We review and improve process flows, audit compliance with standards, train employees and provide many other services that secure a smooth transition into the new ownership.

 Another example of product deployment would be activities involved in the setup of a new plant in a specific country to satisfy offset requirements for defence customers.
 Kitron defines the plant layout, generates work instructions, trains employees, develops test systems, installs equipment, implements operational excellence tools and performs numerous other activities that will ensure the efficiency of the new facility.

 Kitron’s sourcing experts are located in Norway, Sweden, Lithuania and China, enabling us to manage our global network of suppliers and ensure an optimal flow of components and materials to our manufacturing centres.

-Kitron’s logistic team ensures the safe transport of products to our customers, or all the way to the end customer if desired.
+Kitron’s logistics team ensures the safe transport of products to our customers or all the way to the end customer if desired.

 Kitron believes that its sourcing and logistics capabilities and expertise provide a significant competitive advantage in terms of lower material costs, better quality and a seamless supply chain for our customers.